Thursday, August 10, 2006

 Then we went up into the bell tower at St. Mark's Square.
 My daughter didn't really want to go because of her fear of heights, but she decided to try it.
 I'm so glad she did, because I really enjoyed it.

 We tried to find the Vivaldi Museum in the rear of the Pieta Church, but it was closed both times we checked.
 We also really wanted to try the Secret Itinerary tour at the Doge's Palace, but we didn't book it the first time we went and the second time we went there was nothing available.
 We wandered around and happened to find the rear of the Bridge of Sighs.
-Not as crowded as the front!
-There we found a little place to eat lunch.
-My daughter had a margherita pizza and I had gnocchi with a tomato sauce.
-They were like dumplings which I normally don't like, but these were yummy!

 (In Italy many shops close during lunch and then re-open for the evening hours.)